 3. Be cautious about accepting drinks from strangers.

-5. Drink driving is a serious problem so try to take a look at your bus driver to check that he’s sober.
+5. Drink driving is a serious problem so try to take a look at your bus driver to check he’s sober.

 Elsewhere in Bolivia:

 Friday is a popular day for office parties, where work mates get together to eat, drink and be merry.
 Saturday see’s the main entrada which is usually the biggest, booziest and most popular celebration.
 Sunday through Tuesday tends to consist of more drinking, water fights and obnoxiously loud fire crackers.

-The word Carnaval originates from the phrase carne llevare, which is Spanish for “I’ll take out the meat”.
+Fun fact: The word Carnaval originates from the phrase carne llevare, which is Spanish for “I’ll take out the meat”.
 The holiday commemorates the beginning of Lent which is the final 40 days before Easter where Catholics should not eat beef and generally refrain from sinning.
 To make up for those 40 long days of no sinning, Bolivians try to sin as much as possible during the Carnival long weekend.